wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 This README serves as a detailed guide on utilizing, deploying, and troubleshooting the ClearPass Sync Healthcheck Monitor script.
 The script executes an API call to the targeted server, inspecting the last replication timestamp to ascertain synchronization with the broader network.
 Its rigorous error-handling mechanisms ensure that a server is only recognized as `Up` when synchronization is verified.
 Additionally, the script seamlessly manages OAuth tokens, and provides detailed logging.

+It is advisable to put a link to this repository in the description field of your monitor since this README is the only source of documentation for the monitor.

 ## Intended Usage

 This script and the monitor object it gets associated with are intended for use to monitor ClearPass nodes in a GTM/LTM resource pool where cluster synchronization is critical for their authentication purposes.
 Commonly, this would include any server which provides authentication service for Guest or Onboard users and devices, or any service that relies on an up-to-date Endpoint database.
 These are just examples, and there may be other use cases where synchronization is critical.